aroravansh/Face_recognition/README.md

 <img src = "images/phase1.png" alt = "missing" />
   </fig2><br>

-Lets run the first python file [face_add.py](face_add.py)
+Run the first python script [face_add.py](face_add.py)

-Running the following program, we will add 25 images of one face to gather enough data to recognize the face.
+After executing the following program, we will add 50 images of one face to gather enough data to recognize the face.
 Run the script few times, each to capture one single id Make sure to enter the user input id in integers starting from 1, 2 and so on...

-We will get to name them later!
+We will get to name em later!
-Now lets move on to **Phase-2**
+Moving on to **Phase-2**
 ## Data Trainer
 <fig3>
 <img src = "images/phase2.png" alt = "missing" />